Samuel Thrall Cooper (1824-1892), father of Charles

 Charles' wife, the former Flora Yocum of Ohio, had

-children, twelve year old Ralph Y. Cooper (1891-1958)
+orphaned children, twelve-year-old Ralph Y. Cooper (1891-1958)

-and eight year old Carlotta (1895-1988).
-Henry Cooper
+and eight-year-old Carlotta (1895-1988).

-became the head of Cooper Underwear.
+became head of Cooper Underwear.

 Willis Cooper bequeathed